International Forums to Address Pathways to Peaceful Reunification on the Korean Peninsula

 WHEN: The regions (Africa, the Americas, Europe/Middle East, Asia-Pacific, Japan and Korea) will hold their forums from about 9 a.m. to 3 p.m. in their respective time zones.

-WHO: Details about the Speakers, Moderators and Forum topics for Asia-Pacific are available at this link: https://upf-asiapacific.org/
+WHO: Details about the Speakers, Moderators and Forum topics for the Americas (United States, Canada, Central and South America) are available at this link:

 UPF’s seven Peace Associations are: